-Table 8-1: Proposed environmental watering actions for the Hattah Lakes under each climatic scenario for 2024-25
+Table 8-1: Proposed draw down actions for the Hattah Lakes under each climatic scenario for 2025-26

-Planning scenario Drought Dry Average Wet Expected conditions Year-round low flow in the Murray River and no natural inflow to the Hattah Lakes; substantial wetland drying will occur Rare high-flow events in the Murray River and no natural inflow to the Hattah Lakes Short periods of high flow in the Murray River with minor spills from storages, most likely in late winter/ spring, providing minor natural inflow to the Hattah Lakes Lengthy periods of high flow in the Murray River with major spills from storages resulting in widespread inundation of the Hattah Lakes and floodplain Hattah Lakes Potential environmental Tier 1a (can be achieved with p oredicted supply) watering - tier 1 (high priorities) No action.
-Natural flooding in Summer 2022/23 and again in August 2023 will provide sufficient water to maintain lake refuge at the landscape scale.
-Deliver water to target a water level of 42.5 m AHD in the southern Hattah Lakes (retention level).
-If river levels allow for unregulated flow into the system, structures will be opened to allow unimpeded flow.
-If 42.5 m AHD not achieved, regulators will be closed at peak of flow and water pumped to target a water level of 42.5 m AHD in the southern Hattah Lakes (retention level).
+Planning scenario Drought Dry Average Wet Expected conditions Year-round low flow in the Murray River and no natural inflow to the Hattah Lakes; substantial wetland drying will occur Rare high-flow events in the Murray River and no natural inflow to the Hattah Lakes Short periods of high flow in the Murray River with minor spills from storages, most likely in late winter/ spring, providing minor natural inflow to the Hattah Lakes Lengthy periods of high flow in the Murray River with major spills from storages resulting in widespread inundation of the Hattah Lakes and floodplain Hattah Lakes Potential environmental Tier 1a (can be achieved with predicted supply) watering - tier 1 (high priorities) No action.
+No action.
+No action.
 All structures will be opened to allow natural flow to enter.
-Possible volume of water for the environment required to achieve objectives No delivery • 10,000ML (Tier 1a) • 10,000ML (Tier 1a) No delivery Priority carryover requirements for 2025-26 • N/A
+Possible volume of water for the environment required to achieve objectives No delivery No delivery No delivery No delivery Priority carryover requirements for 2025-26 Approximately 50 GL of wate er will be required to fill the sem i-permanent Hattah Lakes in spring 2025 i.